GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 export IMAGE_OPERATOR="marketplace.gcr.io/google/prometheus-operator"
 ```

-#### Create namespace in your Kubernetes cluster
+#### Create a namespace in your Kubernetes cluster

-If you use a different namespace than the `default`, run the command below to create a new namespace:
+If you plan to use a different namespace than the `default`, run the command below to create a new namespace:

 ```shell
 kubectl create namespace "${NAMESPACE}"